apache/www-site/content/theapacheway/index.md

 \n\
 &quot;A strange religion that is followed by some of the ASF leadership.&quot;\n\
 —Anonymous 9 year user and contributor to Apache OpenOffice\n\
 \n\
 \n\
-&quot;I like to contribute as much or less I want depending on my work load of my private life or day job without to risk to lose any merit or permissions.
-Everybody is welcome and can take part where she/he sees the best results.
-No hierarchy, large roles and fixed responsibilities gives kind of guarantee that everybody is treated equally.
-The project oversight is not kept my companies or larger groups but the people themselves.
-The openness in code and communication.
-Only a few rules to give an ordered basis.&quot;\n\
-—Marcus, user of Apache OpenOffice since 2011\n\
-\n\
-\n\
 &quot;A new paradigm and a social framework for open source community and project governance in China.&quot;\n\